bltlab/paranames/README.md

 If you want a unique set of entities, you should deduplicate the data using the `wikidata_id` field.

-If you only want to use entities that are associated with a single named entity type, you should remove any `wikidata_id` that appears multiple times in multiple rows.
+If you only want to use entities that are associated with a single named entity type, you should remove any `wikidata_id` that appears in multiple rows.

 # Using the code